zpphigh/STK/README.md

 ------------
 1. Windows & MSVC
 2. Linux & gcc
-the mac os IS NOT supported.
+3. The MacOS IS NOT supported.

 Planned Features
 ------------